JSchermers/donk/readme.md

 ## General component for showing results from futball

 It is a webcomponent for displaying the next match from a amateurteam in the Netherlands.
-It needs a clientId for sportlink and a pouleCode.
+It needs a clientId for sportlink and a teamCode.
 This code can be as meta element or as property.

 ### meta
-`<meta name="pouleCode" content="[yourcontent]" />`
+`<meta name="teamCode" content="[yourcontent]" />`
 `<meta name="clientId" content="[yourcontent]" />`

 ### property
-`<sportlink-wedstrijd clientId="[yourcontent]" pouleCode="[yourcontent]"></sportlink-wedstrijd>`
+`<sportlink-wedstrijd clientId="[yourcontent]" teamCode="[yourcontent]"></sportlink-wedstrijd>`

 ### Properties